 This is accomplished through:

-- Coordination of incentives and grants that support job creation and economic growth
+- Coordinating incentives and grants that support job creation and economic growth

-The County’s business attraction program is focused on executing an effective marketing plan that includes a visible web and digital media presence, participation in local, state, and national meetings and tradeshows, and increased communication among target groups.
+The county’s business attraction program is focused on executing an effective marketing plan that includes a strong web presence, participation in local, state, and national meetings, tradeshows, and increased communication among key target groups.

 The primary focus areas for new business growth are: